Event & Presentation Support

 Instructional Technology in the Morse Library offers subtitling and captioning services for academic purposes for students with a documented accessibility accommodation.
 The subtitling/captioning process can take quite a bit of time, so please submit requests well in advance.
 Please contact Jedidiah Rex, Manager of Instructional Technology at Morse Library, for more information or to submit requests.

 Most classrooms in the World Affairs Center feature integrated region-free video players.
-Region-free video players may also be reserved for short-term use from the IT Support office in Mayer Hall.
-Detailed information on classroom technology is available on the IT Confluence Wiki.
+Region-free video players may also be reserved for short-term use from the BITS Support office in Mayer Hall.
+Detailed information on classroom technology is available on the BITS Knowledge Base.